nocomplexity/codeaudit/docs/filescan.md

 codeaudit filescan <INPUTFILE>  [OUTPUTFILE]
 ```

-The `<INPUTFILE>` is mandatory.
-Codeaudit will create a detailed security scan report for the given Python file or directory.
+The `<INPUTFILE>` is mandatory. **Python Code Audit** will create a detailed security scan report.

 If you do not specify [OUTPUTFILE], a HTML output file, a HTML report file is created in the current directory and will be named codeaudit-report.html.

-When running codeaudit filescan detailed information is determined for a Python file based on more than 60 validations implemented.
+When running `codeaudit filescan` detailed information is determined for a Python file or package based on more than 70 validations implemented.

-The filescan report shows all **potential** security issues that are detected in the source file(s).
+The `filescan` report lists all identified security weaknesses that could lead to a security vulnerability.

 Per line a the in construct that can cause a security risks is shown, along with the relevant code lines where the issue is detected.